Diamondbacks vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has collected 35 hits with five doubles, seven home runs and 22 walks.
-He has driven in 19 runs with four stolen bases.
+- Andrew McCutchen has five doubles, seven home runs, 22 walks and 19 RBI (36 total hits).
+He has swiped four bases.

-- McCutchen has picked up at least one hit in four games in a row.
-During his last five outings he is batting .333 with two walks and an RBI.
+- McCutchen enters this game looking to extend his five-game hit streak.
+During his last five outings he is batting .364 with a walk and an RBI.

 McCutchen Recent Games